iomonk/CredFetch/README.md

 # CredFetch
-A simple, dynamic and encrypted password safe that lets you store up to 13 passwords
+A simple password safe.
+Dynamically displays up to 15 customized buttons that, when clicked, will copy selected password to the clipboard.
+Paste the password wherever and clear your clipboard.
+The program accepts an encrypted json configuration file.